dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 `mono_gc_wbarrier_` functions (for example, `mono_gc_wbarrier_generic_store`).
 It is ok to call the write barrier functions if the destination is not in the managed heap (in which case they will just do a normal write)

+## Assertions

+Mono code should use `g_assert`, `mono_error_assert_ok`, `g_assertf`, `g_assert_not_reached` etc.

+Unlike CoreCLR, Mono assertions are always included in the runtime - both in Debug and in Release builds.

+New could should try not to rely on side-effects of assert conditions.
+(That is, one day we may want to turn off assertions in Release builds.)

 ## Mono Public API

 Mono maintains a public API for projects that embed the Mono runtime in order to provide the ability